etesync/etebase-docs/docs/overview.md

 #### `name: string`

-A user visible name for this collection.
+A user-visible name for this collection.
 In some cases this name will be shown to the user, for example if it represents a calendar, the name could be <q>Holiday</q>.
 Though a descriptive name is still useful even if it doesn't have a user-facing role.

 ### Content